Qualifying for an Absentee Ballot

 Can Third-Party Individuals or Groups Distribute Absentee Ballot Applications and Collect Complete Applications?

 As part of get-out-the-vote efforts or civic engagement programs, some organizations assist voters in requesting and returning absentee/mail ballot applications.
-Some states place restrictions on these activities by prohibiting third-party groups from distributing or collecting absentee/mail ballot applications, or designate deadlines or turnaround times for groups that do this work.
+Some states place restrictions on these activities by prohibiting third-party groups from distributing or collecting absentee/mail ballot applications, requiring third-party groups to register with the local election official, or designating deadlines or turnaround times for groups that do this work.
 These laws often require third-party groups to submit completed applications in a timely manner.

 See Table 5: Applying for an Absentee Ballot, Including Third-Party Registration Drives for more details on each state’s absentee/mail ballot application distribution and collection laws.